ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Bible Notes/Hymns/Soul Stirring Songs and Hymns/We Shall Shine as the Stars.md

 ---
-{"dg-publish":true,"permalink":"/bible-notes/hymns/soul-stirring-songs-and-hymns/we-shall-shine-as-the-stars/","title":"We Shall Shine as the Stars","created":"","updated":""}
+{"dg-publish":true,"permalink":"/bible-notes/hymns/soul-stirring-songs-and-hymns/we-shall-shine-as-the-stars/","title":"We Shall Shine as the Stars"}
 ---